sanjeetkumaritoutlook-user/simple-llm/README.md

 Use Vercel or Netlify Functions to host this, and configure GITHUB_TOKEN in their secret environment variables.

+Here its serverless Function

+Vercel is better than Netlify in case of full stack app hosting

 ## Step-by-Step: Configure GITHUB_TOKEN in Vercel
 🛠️ 1.
 Go to your Vercel project